Skip to main content

 Improper compaction leading to ground sinking within months of completion.

-Using general excavation crews unfamiliar with specific pool structural reinforcement.
+Using general excavation crews unfamiliar with pool structural reinforcement — collapsed shells during extraction are a common Dallas problem.

 Ignoring drainage flow, causing water pooling on the property after removal.